Micah-T/micah-torcellini/posts/2026-02-25-simple-timeline.md

 ...
 ```

-To emphasize, this Eleventy/Obsidian integration is probably questionable and you probably shouldn't do it for anything extremely important.
+To emphasize, this Eleventy/Obsidian integration is probably questionable and you probably shouldn't do it for anything important.
 It's working for me for the time being, though.
 If the data could be represented in markdown directly, that would also make things better.
 Since timelines are important for digital humanities, I think it is worthwhile to give more thought to how these can work effectively with modern web technologies for best performance and accessibility.
 If we can make it work with our notetaking tools, all the better.